 Degetau y González served on the Committee on Insular Affairs, and he proposed a bill granting citizenship to the people of Puerto Rico.
 In 1904, he gained the right to participate in debates in Congress and to have a seat in Congress, but not to vote on laws.
 The Resident Commissioner still does not have that right.
 Degetau y González left the government in 1905 and died a few years before the people of Puerto Rico gained citizenship in 1917.

-Since that time, there have been 18 more Resident Commissioners, including Luis Muñoz Rivera, Carlos Romero Barceló, Luis Fortuño, and the current Resident Commissioner, Pedro Pierluisi, whose picture is shown above.
+Since that time, there have been 19 more Resident Commissioners, including Luis Muñoz Rivera, Carlos Romero Barceló, Luis Fortuño, Pedro Pierluisi, and the current Resident Commissioner, Jenniffer Gonzalez-Colon, whose picture is shown above.

 The Resident Commissioner provides a voice for the U.S. citizens living in Puerto Rico, but the inability to vote on bills means that voice has no legal effect and does not constitute consent of the governed – the most fundamental of all rights of citizenship.
 Only when the voting power in Congress is apportioned among the people of the U.S. in a manner that gives the U.S. citizens in Puerto Rico voting representation proportional to its population will our fellow citizens have a way to give meaningful consent to the government and law of the land under which they live.